clluc/monkeyproblem/README.md

 direction.
 - If eastward moving and westward moving monkeys ever get onto the rope at the same time, a deadlock will result (the monkeys will get stuck in the middle) because it is impossible for one monkey to climb over another one while suspended over the canyon.
+It is also impossible for monkeys to turn back.
 - If a monkey wants to cross the canyon, he must check to see that no other monkey is currently crossing in the opposite direction.
 - Your solution should avoid starvation.
 When a monkey that wants to cross to the east arrives at